feeless/feeless/README.md

 3. List of representative nodes showing a Nakamoto coefficient of 8 at the time of writing (2021-02) https://nanocharts.info/

 </sup>

-## Working Features

-* Can be used as [a crate](https://crates.io/crates/feeless).
-No examples or documentation yet.
-The source code is fairly straightforward if you want to take a look.
-* `feeless pcap [file.pcapng]` can dump a capture file and dissect the packets.
-There are additional arguments you can see with `--help`.
-To do this as successfully as possible, capture with Wireshark, set the filter to `nano`, `File -> Export Specified Packets`, make sure "Displayed" is selected.

 ## Installation